rogix/tuneduc-test/README.md

 ## Overview

-To create project I used.
+To create this project I used.

-- Create React App to starte the project
+- Create React App to bootstrap the project
 - Styled Component to create the styles
 - Axios to fetch data
 - React Router Dom to create the routes